the importance of a bill of sale:

 It is important how the employment relationship is ended because an employee who leaves his or her job with “good cause” may receive unemployment benefits.
 However, if the court determines that the employee left without good cause, he or she will not be eligible for unemployment benefits.
 If an employee has already collected unemployment benefits, and it is later discovered that the employee was not eligible for unemployment, he or she may be liable for overpayment.

-Before making the decision to leave your job due to the appropriation of work, contact Klauer & Foster and schedule an appointment to discuss the best course of action for you.
+Before making the decision to leave your job due to the appropriation of work, contact Richard L. Klauer and schedule an appointment to discuss the best course of action for you.

 DO YOU GET ALONG WITH YOUR SUPERVISOR?